upstate-csci-200-master/program-chap02/README.md

 Use starting code file Fraction.java which is located in this repository.
 Submit to your CodePost account.
 Be sure to fill in the comments at the top of the source code file.

+Here are instructions on how to submit to CodePost - https://help.codepost.io/en/articles/3851633-how-can-i-submit-work-to-codepost

 ```
 After you have submitted your code to CodePost,
 COMPLETE THIS FORM TO RECEIVE FULL CREDIT: